BernieMayer/Animation_A4/README.txt

 Difficulties with controlling boid behavoir.
 This problem has slightly been addressed by adding the convergence/point of interest.
 However by adding that point I have also sometimes increased the problem of the boids going too fast.

+I also think some of these problems can be fixed by playing around with the parameter file.
+I made sure to make the parameter file easy to easy and this ease of use hase made it easier to test certain features at runtime

+Overall I would say my boids have done a good job of having sporadic or high energy behavoir.